olson-sean-k/plexus-web/src/user-guide/getting-started.md

 ```

 !!! note
     Most code examples in the user guide do not include imports.
+See the [API
+    documentation](../rustdoc/plexus/index.html) for import paths.